mmikhasenko/AlgebraPDF.jl/README.md

  * fitting data distribution using the maximum likelihood (`Optim.jl`)
  * plotting recipes

-Current implementation is limited to one-dimensional functions and immutable operations.
+Current implementation is limited to immutable operations.
 ## Call the function
 The object behave similar to a regular function with a keyword argument `p` set to `freepars(d)` by default.
 Once `p` is used a full set of parameters needs to be provided.